roger-dv/icmp-packets-tunnel/README.md

 - **sniff** task
 - **reply** task

-The `tunl` parent process, running in the default network context, has:
+The `tunl` parent process, running in the default network context of the host computer, has:

 - **tunnel** task
 - **relay** task